Jake Wood

-Jake Dylan Wood (born 12 July 1972) is an English actor and podcaster, known for his role as Max Branning in the BBC soap opera EastEnders.
+Jake Dylan Wood (born 12 July 1972) is a British actor and podcaster from Westminster, known for his role as Max Branning in the BBC soap opera EastEnders.
 He has also made guest appearances in series including Only Fools and Horses and Red Dwarf.
 In 2014, Wood competed on BBC's Strictly Come Dancing alongside professional dancer Janette Manrara.
-In the United States, he is known as the voice of the GEICO gecko.
+In the United States, he is known as the voice of the GEICO gecko in a series of television adverts for the American insurance company GEICO.
 In 2018, he began co-hosting Pound for Pound, a boxing podcast with Spencer Oliver.

 Early life

-Wood was born in Westminster, London to an English father and a French mother.
+Wood was born in Westminster, London, to an English father and a French mother.
 He attended City of London Academy Highbury Grove and trained as an actor at the Anna Scher Drama School in Islington, North London.